FilipsFedotovs/EDER-TSU/README.md

    Purpose: This script compares the ouput of the previous step with the output of MC truth to calculate reconstruction perfromance.
    FYI: The script will return the perecision and the recall of the FEDRA reconstruction output.

-EDER-VIANN Model Training
+EDER-TSU Model Training (Do not use yet)
 --
 Can only be used if there is a data available with MC vertex truth information.

-1)  python3 M1_PrepareTrainData.py --Xmin 50000 --Xmax 120000 --Ymin -120000 --Ymax 50000 --Track FEDRA  --f (your file with reconstructed tracks)
+1)  python3 M1_PrepareTrainData.py --Xmin 50000 --Xmax 120000 --Ymin -120000 --Ymax 50000  --f (your file with reconstructed tracks)

-    Purpose: This script prepares the MC tracking data for EDER-VIANN training routines
+    Purpose: This script prepares the MC tracking data for EDER-TSU training routines
     FYI: min and max value arguments can be changed or completely removed if all ECC data to be used for training.
     The X and Y bounds are exclusive (they define the portion of the ECC data that is not used in training).
-    Track type can be changed to MC if Monte-Carlo truth track reconstruction data is used.
     The script can take 1-5 minutes depending on the size of the input file.
-    Once it finish it will give the message "The track data has been created successfully and written to ....' and exit.
+    Once it finish it will give the message "The track segment data has been created successfully and written to ....' and exit.

 2)  python3 M2_GenerateTrainSeeds.py --Mode R

-    Purpose: This script selects and prepares 2-track seeds that have either a common Mother particle (True label) or do not have a common Mother particle (False label).
+    Purpose: This script selects and prepares 2-segment track seeds that have either a common MC Track (True label) or do not have a common MC Track (False label).
     FYI: The script will send warning, type Y.
     The program will send HTCondor jobs and exit.
     The jobs take about an hour.